Oscar Mollohuanca: Arrest

 On 30 May, Mollohuanca asked the national government to mediate talks between Xstrata and the strikers.
 The following day, he was arrested at Espinar City Hall by more than a dozen police officers.
 He was then transferred to the jail at Cuzco and the following day to a jail in Ica, a city on the other side of the country.

 Authorities accused Mollohuanca of using public funds to support the protests as well as inciting violence, and a judge ordered him to serve five months of "preventative" detention while the accusations against him were investigated.
 Mollohuanca described his detention as "surely handed down because of pressure from above, because what we have here at play are big interests from, for example, mining companies".

 Amnesty International called for a letter-writing campaign in response to the arrest, urging authorities to either charge Mollohuanca with a criminal offense or release him immediately.
 Peruvian human rights groups also appealed Mollohuanca's case, arguing that his detention was arbitrary as he had not been given a trial.
 Vigils and protests were held on his behalf throughout the country.

 On 13 June, an appeals court ordered his release, though he remained under criminal investigation.
 Addressing the media after being freed, Mollohuanca protested his "arbitrary" arrest and called for "dialogue to tackle the area's environmental and social problems".

 Political views

-Mollohuanca belongs to the Tierra y Libertad party.
+Mollohuanca belonged to the Tierra y Libertad party.